 Insurance premiums are exempt from UK value added tax (VAT), as are commission payments to brokers and insurance agents.
-However, the analysis is more difficult in relation to payments between entities in the insurance 'supply chain', such as introducers, and case law is still developing as to which of those payments are VAT-exempt and which are not.13 Her Majesty's Revenue and Customs has updated its internal guidance on tax, confirming that an introducer-appointed representative selling leads is not perceived to act as an intermediary and therefore is unlikely to be exempt from VAT unless it meets certain requirements.16
+However, the analysis is more difficult in relation to payments between entities in the insurance 'supply chain', such as introducers, and case law is still developing as to which of those payments are VAT-exempt and which are not.15 Her Majesty's Revenue and Customs has updated its internal guidance on tax, confirming that an introducer-appointed representative selling leads is not perceived to act as an intermediary and therefore is unlikely to be exempt from VAT unless it meets certain requirements.16

 A purchaser of a regulated firm such as an insurer or intermediary requires prior consent from the appropriate regulator.
-It is a criminal offence15 to acquire or increase control in an insurer, reinsurer or intermediary without notifying and obtaining prior approval from the relevant regulator, which can lead to a fine and the transaction being held void.
+It is a criminal offence17 to acquire or increase control in an insurer, reinsurer or intermediary without notifying and obtaining prior approval from the relevant regulator, which can lead to a fine and the transaction being held void.
 A purchase of a book of business from an insurer will require both regulatory and court consent under the UK's Part VII FSMA process.
-This is designed to work cross-border within the EEA to meet European requirements.
 In terms of the regulators, the PRA will be principally responsible for the process.
 However, the FCA also has an interest and will need to satisfy itself that, as a minimum, the transfer will not adversely impact the customers of the firms involved in the transfer.